ergodicio/tsadar/docs/source/arts2d_recovery_benchmark.rst

 The output directory must be new.
 The smoke preset fits all four EDF models for two gradient evaluations each, using one elliptic truth, one noise seed, three angles, and eight wavelength bins.
-Truth uses 32 velocity cells per direction;
+Truth uses 64 velocity cells per direction;
-fits use 16.
+fits use 32.
+The inversion grid uses 16 sinogram angles, 128 root-scan panels, and 16 integration panels; truth doubles each resolution.
+These resolutions avoid the negative photon signals found on the earlier 16-cell inversion grid.
 The interval is 470--515 nm, avoiding the far-tail interpolation error encountered with this deliberately coarse grid on a wider interval.
 This exercises the complete path, including automatic differentiation and the detector SVD.
 Its recovery scores are not a scientific ranking or a convergence claim.
 The smoke test belongs to ordinary CPU PR CI.